My mission at joebarrios.com is to provide you with the tools and knowledge necessary to enter–and excel in–your Business Analyst career.

 Entering a new career is like starting a journey.
 The path has many twists and turns, a lot of moving parts, much that you need to get right, and a lot of uncertainty.
 At the end of that path is the destination you know you want: a fulfilling career as a Business Analyst.

 When the path ahead is uncertain but the goal is known, it’s helpful to have a map to navigate ahead.
 A roadmap, if you will.

 I borrow the term “roadmap” from the software engineering field of Architecture.
 It means that you know where you are now with your software solution, and you know where you want to be in the future.
 The “roadmap” provides you with a step by step path for getting from here to there, by navigating all of the obstacles on the path on the way to your goal.

 I use a career roadmap here at joebarrios.com for the same reason.
 My purpose is to guide you, step by step, from the moment you decide you want to be a Business Analyst to the moment you have a job offer in hand.
 I do this through the tons of free information I provide on this website.
-In the months ahead, I will also be offering premium courses for a fee to help you tackle some of the toughest parts of the roadmap.
+I also offer courses to help you tackle some of the toughest parts of the roadmap.

 The Business Analyst Career Roadmap

 Before the roadmap starts there is a Step 0, which is simply determining whether a Business Analyst career is right for you.
 Most of the visitors to the website already seem to know they want to be Business Analysts, so we’ll go right to Step 1.